FuelLabs/fuel-core/fuel-relayer/README.md

 Deposit transfers token into contract and after fuel slidder time and eth finalization passes it can be used inside Fuel network.

 - Problem: How would we specify Deposit as Input to be used by Tx, if it is UtxoId we can use TxId (index_output as zero) but how would this integrate with database.
 - Solution: TokenDeposit has deposit_nonce that we can leverage, introduce DepositInput is cleanest solution.
-Andwe can hybrid approch of introducing hardcoded UtxoId.
+Additionally we can use hybrid approch of introducing hardcoded UtxoId.

 For Withdrawal, any Tx can have OutputWithdrawal and that information is send inside a fuel block to eth contract and token is set for withdrawal.

-- Problem: How long does finalization of fuel block takes.
-It probably depends on challenge timeframe.
-Only when block is finalized than we are safe to do withdrawal without thinking of slashing or reverting of fuel blocks.

 ## Implementation: